DaifMX/DaifMX/README.md

 ## 💻 Software Developer | 🧠 Systems Thinker

-Passionate about computers since I was a little child.
+Passionate about computers since I was a kid.
 I love hardware and building computer rigs since my early teens.

 I'm a passionate developer focused on building efficient and scalable backend applications.